 You can still connect virtually with Dean of Students Christina Olstad during her office hours.
 The Dean of Students Office staff also remain available for support and consultations via phone (608-263-5700), email, and web chat.

-The Dean of Students Office will also be hosting a series of themed drop-in sessions every Wednesday at noon to promote an online culture of care.
+The Dean of Students Office will also be hosting a series of themed drop-in chat sessions every Wednesday at noon.
 See the themes and dates below:

 International Student Services (ISS) is providing continuous updates on COVID-19, including tips for students and campus updates.
 Stay up to date here.

 All appointments at ISS are now virtual.
 Students can schedule an appointment through their Terra Dotta portal.
 Phone services are also suspended.
 Email email@example.com or schedule an appointment with an ISS advisor.